astjohn/mustache_rails3/README.md

 `user_login_path` ActionView::Helpers available in the scope of your asset files.

 Most context will be passed either via Mustache `{{variables}}` or via content blocks.
+Keep all presentation logic out of your 'staches AND your controller actions; it belongs in the presentation layer, and is most efficiently moved into JavaScript/CoffeeScript behaviors.

 You'll generally need to understand and remain aware of this when writing your templates.
 Look carefully at the view templates shown in this `README.md` for specific examples.